 This consistent stream of peer teaching allows the teachers in their respective classes to navigate the weight room and give more meaningful individualized instruction where needed.

-  Leveraging Technology in Phys Ed Classes
+Leveraging Technology in PE Class

 In addition to the peer teaching at each station, each group also has one Chromebook to use.
 The goal of incorporating technology is twofold: to individualize workouts and to increase efficiency.

 To accomplish this, Quincy High School’s weight training classes have introduced PLT4M.
 Through an online system, each student has access to a personal account.
 Better yet, multiple students can work together on one device at the station and still maintain an individualized experience.

 In doing so, the efficiency of their short class time has increased, which David sees as a huge improvement,